 The obligations are in place now.
 From 1 July 2017, you will need to work out your worldwide income for the 2016-17 income year and report this information to the Australian Taxation Office (ATO).
 You can lodge online using ATO online services via myGov or through a registered Australian tax agent.

-Your income details are due by 31 October each year if you are not using a registered Australian tax agent, the same way as tax returns of Australian residents.
+Your income details are due by 31 October each year if you are not using a registered Australian tax agent, the same as tax returns for Australian residents.

 What do I need to do next?